antonvw/wex/ROADMAP.md

 # roadmap
 - use new wxWidgets functionality, use wxUILocale, improve wex::app
+- file read back for MSW (as we are using VS 2022)
 - linux crash when startup outside git repo
   - and print setup asserts